communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [x] Apply at least some basic styling to the UI app and the Dashboard

+- [ ] "Commitments" are "Outputs"

+- [ ] Funding Delivery Designer: I can create a Criterion (with guidance notes)

+- [ ] Funding Delivery Designer: I can compose a Fund's criteria out of a selection of existing criteria

+- [ ] Funding Delivery Designer: I must pick a two-level category for each Criterion

+- [ ] Applicant: The "CAT 1 - CAT 2: Criterion" lists appear in the FundChooser table

+- [ ] Compliance Reviewer: I can download a flattened CSV of Applications on the Dashboard

+- [ ] Compliance Reviewer: The Dashboard shows the Applications in the 2-stage hierarchy

 ### Iceboxed

 These are stories which we do not expect to deliver but which are worthy of inclusion to help